jphmrst/PLC/src/plc/fp/Basics.lagda.md

 Each line consists of the Unicode character (`→`), the corresponding code point (`U+2192`), the name of the character (`RIGHTWARDS ARROW`), and the sequence to type into Emacs to generate the character (`\->`).
+If we forget a character which we use in a section, and leave it out of the table, please let us know!

 For a full list of supported characters, use `agda-input-show-translations` with: